Alcoholics Anonymous Meetings

 Ferries - There are ferries from Marigot to Blowing Point, Anguilla that leave every half hour or so from 7AM until 7PM.
 There are several of them and the larger ones are more comfortable, but it is only about a half hour ride across the three mile wide channel, so the timing is probably more important than the comfort.
 Besides, how comfortable will you be sitting in the ferry terminal for another half hour waiting for a better ferry.
 Both sides get a departure tax.
 The French side accepts euros, dollars, and more.
 The exchange rate for dollars is generally awful but they make sure that you pay in dollars by having little change in euros.
 It's a quaint island custom.
 The ferry costs $12 per head, one way.
 Don't buy a round trip as it will tie you to that ferry and its return schedule.
 It's quite easy to go over in the morning, grab a cab at the ferry dock, and travel to anyplace on the island for about $20.
 The beaches are great and generally less crowded than SXM, probably because most everything is more expensive than SXM.
 Add a few days onto your week in SXM and hop across the channel (a mere three miles by ferry, charter boat, or plane) to Anguilla.

 Saba is another daytrip, if done by plane.
 The 26 miles across the channel are the roughest in the area.
-There is a ferry but most of the day would be spent travelling over and back.
+There is a ferry but most of the day would be spent traveling over and back.
 The plane ride is part of the fun, if you like roller coasters.

 Back to the list